 "Millions of people have gained coverage because of the ACA, and millions more could if the remaining states did the right thing and expanded Medicaid," White House spokeswoman Kaelan Richards said.

 States that have expanded Medicaid and created their own marketplaces for residents to shop for private health insurance — key pieces of the Affordable Care Act — lowered their uninsured rate by 25 percent on average, according to the Gallup survey.
 States that did one or neither of those things saw an average reduction of 12 percent.

 South Carolina did not expand Medicaid eligibility to more lower-income adults and did not create its own online marketplace.
 Instead, it uses the federal government's marketplace, HealthCare.gov.

 About 146,000 people in South Carolina found health insurance on HealthCare.gov during the six-month open enrollment period, according to federal data released in May.

 About 80 percent of those people selected a private health insurance plan, and the rest were eligible for Medicaid.
 The federal government has not yet identified how many of those enrollees were previously uninsured.

 The Gallup data is an estimate based on a survey and its margin of error could be as high as 5 percentage points in smaller states.
 But researchers say it matches the general trend found by several other studies of the uninsured population since the Affordable Care Act took effect.
-Medicaid-expansion states like Arkansas and Kentucky, for example, saw reductions of 45 percent and 42 percent.
+Medicaid-expansion states like Arkansas and Kentucky, for example, saw reductions of 45 percent and 42 percent, respectively.

 "Unfortunately, official government statistics on what happened to coverage in 2014 are not likely to be available until into 2015, if not late 2014," said Rachel Garfield, a senior researcher for the Kaiser Family Foundation and associate director of its Kaiser Commission on Medicaid and the Uninsured.